 DNA tested but now often referred to as Embarked – Though this is a brand name, it has become a term to mean that dog’s DNA tested for the currently available genetic markers.
 There are multiple companies who offer canine DNA testing such as Paw Print Genetics, Wisdom Panel, and university labs.
 DNA Testing is not a replacement for health testing, though using DNA testing may be a way to complete some breed specific health tests.
 It is advised to study each breed carefully as 1.
 Some breeds do not have any health conditions that currently have any genetic markers.
 2. Some breeds have identified DNA markers that do not mean anything.
 3. DNA markers are not comprehensive tests for all known diseases.
 4. DNA marker results are not indicative disease.
 Simply because a dog might be genetically affected, it may not ever actually have the disease.

 *Embarked Clear – without context of the breed, this simply means that the dog was tested to not have the genetic markers it was tested for.
-Understanding the breed and which tests were performed, this does not give buyers any actionable information.
+With out understanding the breed and which tests were performed, this does not give buyers any actionable information nor is this a signal that the breeder is making breeding decisions based on health.

 Coefficient of inbreeding (COI) – Going deep into this topic will take many pages of text.
 At the surface, this is a number that estimates the amount of duplicative genes in a dog – which most people call inbreeding.
 This can be assessed through DNA testing or through pedigree analysis.
 Incorrect application of this COI has recently been popularized through false information on social media.
 What should be a topic of conversations among breeders is genetic diversity at the population level, not COI.
 Health tested parents and extended family should carry more weight in your puppy buying decisions than COI.
 Here’s some interesting information about human COI at 17:13.